-Does your job seem different it did when you started?
+Does your job seem different than it did when you started?
 Are you excluded from meetings that you used to attend regularly?
 Have people been divided into groups that don’t make any sense?
 If you notice that something isn’t right at work, you may be witnessing a form of employment discrimination.

 Many people believe that employment discrimination doesn’t exist anymore because of all the legal protections in place.
 Discrimination in the workplace is still alive and well, but can be more difficult to prove.
 California is one of many “employment-at-will” states, in which your employment can be terminated for no reason.